kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 However, in a Kubernetes environment:

-- Containers are ephemeral: They can be killed and started dynamically, which means logs can be lost if not handled correctly.
+- Containers can be killed and started dynamically, which means logs can be lost if not handled correctly.
-- High volume and velocity: With potentially thousands of containers running, the volume of logs can be overwhelming.
+- With potentially thousands of containers running, the volume of logs can be overwhelming.
-- Diverse log formats: Different microservices might log in different formats, requiring normalization.
+- Different microservices might log in different formats, requiring normalization.

 The EFK stack, being cloud-native, addresses these challenges by providing a scalable, flexible, and unified logging solution that’s designed for the dynamic nature of containerized applications.

 ## Requirements
 - Kubernetes cluster running
 - Helm installed
+- Kubectl installed

 ## Setting Up the EFK Stack